nhsconnect/FHIR-NRLS-API/pages/retrieval/access_controls.md

 		<td>Delegated data access must be consented to and confirmed by the individual</td>
 		<td>
 			<ul>
-				<li>Citizen must be able to grant access to another person (or persons) to view their data (the delegate)</li>
+				<li>Citizen must be able to grant access to another person or persons (the delegate), to view all, or part of their data</li>
 				<li>Delegate must be able to log on using NHS login (or equivalent)</li>
 				<li>Delegate must be able to view the Citizen’s data that they have been granted access to</li>
+				<li>Delegate must not be able to view the Citizen’s data that they have not been granted access to</li>
 				<li>Delegate must not be able to view data for anyone that they have not been granted access to</li>
 			</ul>
 		</td>
 	</tr>
 	<tr>
-		<td>Need to establish that consent has been freely given (e.g. witnessed by an appropriated registered professional)</td>
+		<td>The relevant Data Controller needs to establish that consent has been freely given (e.g. witnessed by an appropriated registered professional)</td>
 		<td>
 			<ul>
 				<li>Clinician must be satisfied that consent has been freely given for a delegate to view a Citizen’s data</li>
-				<li>Clinician must be able to record that the are satisfied that consent was freely given</li>
+				<li>Clinician must be able to record that they are satisfied that consent was freely given, and their name and professional capacity should be recorded</li>
 			</ul>
 		</td>
 	</tr>
 	<tr>
-		<td> Citizens needs to be able to easily see what was accessed and when by their Delegate</td>
+		<td> Citizens needs to be able to easily see what data was accessed and when by their Delegate</td>
 		<td>
 			<ul>
 				<li>Citizen must be able to request who has accessed their data, when the data was accessed, and which parts of the data where accessed</li>
-				<li>Data Owner must maintain an audit every time the citizen’s data is accessed by a Delegate</li>
+				<li>The relevant Data Controller must maintain an audit every time the Citizen’s data is accessed by a Delegate</li>
-				<li>Data Owner must provide a report to the citizen of who has accessed the data, when they accessed it, and which parts of the record were accessed</li>
+				<li>On request, the relevant Data Controller must provide a report to the Citizen of who has accessed the data, when they accessed it, and which parts of the record were accessed</li>
 			</ul>
 		</td>
 	</tr>
 	<tr>
-		<td> Citizens needs to be able to revoke access quickly and easily</td>
+		<td> Citizens needs to be able to revoke a Delegate's access quickly and easily</td>
 		<td>
 			<ul>
 				<li>Citizen must be able to revoke access to a Delegate</li>